vkeenan/ai-gateway/README.md

 ### Personal Identifiable Information

 Please make sure that you do not store any personal identifiable information (PII) in the `Prompt__c` object.
 The `Prompt__c` object is not encrypted, so any PII stored in this object will be visible to anyone with access to the object.
-The `PromptAnswer__c` object is also not encrypted, so it is safe to store PII in this object as well.
+The `PromptAnswer__c` object is also not encrypted, so it is not safe to store PII in this object as well.

 ### Cloud Service Provider